Voog/design-boilerplate/README.md

-#The Amsterdam design template for Voog
+#The Pripyat design (basic boilerplate) template for Voog

 To modify this template npm, node.js, grunt and bower must be installed.
 To set up the local developing environment, clone this repository and run the following commands: